 - RCP208: Pattern Recognition (practical classes).

-- RCP209: Supervised Learning and Neural Networks (intro and practical classes).
+- RCP209: Supervised Learning and Neural Networks (deep learning).

 - RCP211: Advanced Artificial Intelligence (generative models).

-Past coursesIn the past I have tought "Introduction to C++ programming" and "Algorithms" classes at École Nationale des Ponts et Chaussées.
+Past coursesIn the past I have taught "Introduction to C++ programming" and "Algorithms" classes at École Nationale des Ponts et Chaussées.
 Some resources are still available in the archive.

 - Jan.
 2019 - Aug.
 2019: Research scientist in deep learning and computer vision at Quicksign.

 - Oct.
 2015 - Oct.
 2018: PhD in Computer Science at ONERA and IRISA.

 - 2015: MEng. in Computer Science from Supélec.

 - 2015: MSc. in Human-Computer Interaction from Université Paris-Sud.